 Trans Mountain has a corporate policy to improve pipeline and facility integrity to protect the safety of the public, the environment and its employees.
 Integrity Management goals include:

 - Promote the long term integrity of the pipeline system

 - Conduct business in a safe and environmentally responsible manner

 - Comply with applicable regulations and standards

-- Demonstrate continual improvement through the monitoring of performance measures and through annual risk assessments
+- Demonstrate continuous improvement through the monitoring of performance measures and through annual risk assessments

-The main components of Trans Mountain’s Pipeline Integrity Management program are hazard prevention, ongoing monitoring of hazards, pipeline control and monitoring, and spill volume reduction measures.
+The main components of Trans Mountain’s Pipeline Integrity Management program are hazard identification, hazard prevention, ongoing monitoring of hazards, pipeline control and monitoring, and spill volume reduction measures.